 When one or both joints become misaligned you can have all sorts of problems, some of them difficult to diagnose.
 Headaches are one of the leading symptoms of TMJ, but are frequently misdiagnosed as being related to other maladies.
-These problems are part of a condition called temporomandibular joint disorder (TMD).
-Columbus, Ohio physiologic dentist Dr. Michael Firouzian can diagnose and treat headaches and TMJ.
+These problems are part of a condition called temporomandibular joint disorder (TMD). physiologic dentist Dr. Michael Firouzian can diagnose and treat headaches and TMJ in Columbus, OH.

 The Relation between Headaches and TMJ

 The insertion point of your jaw is a nexus of nerves, blood vessels, muscles, and connective tissue.
 Because it works in tandem with its opposite TMJ any misalignment can affect one or more of these other vital elements.
 The trigeminal nerve, which is responsible for the majority of your head and facial processes, passes near the TMJ.
 It is thought that frequent headaches may be a result of pressure or damage to this nerve.
 Some common headache types associated with TMJ include:

 Unfortunately, most of these types of headaches can be signs and symptoms of other medical problems, including serious ones.
 It is important to get a proper diagnosis to rule out other serious medical issues.